Skip to main content

 As legislative director, Ge will oversee all Kentucky-focused legislative matters for the senator and manage the policy staff.
 She will continue to serve as legal counsel and handle the Judiciary and Law Enforcement policy portfolios.
 She will be a key link with the senator’s leadership office and communicate daily with Kentuckians.

-“Tiffany is a key member of my
+“Tiffany is a key

 By Emily Sallee